Hey Kids (Start Here)

 “Thank you,” Hermann says, meaning it.
 Meaning it not just locally, not just for this here and this now, but globally, for all the times he cannot name and that Newton would not stand still for.
 For mirrored thoughts and reference books, coffee runs and drifting.

-“Myeah,” Newton says with a vague wave, already disappearing behind a wall.
+“Myeah,” Newton replies with a vague wave, already disappearing behind a wall.
 “You’re welcome.
 Don’t die of self-castigation before I wash my face.”

-“I shall make every effort,” Hermann replies, with the meager aridity he can bring to bear.
+“I shall make every effort,” Hermann replies, with all the meager aridity he can bring to bear.

 The door to the bathroom shuts.

-He gets to his feet, pulls his cane off the floor and makes his way down a dark hallway to his room, where he turns on the lights with a wave of his hand, strips off his shirt, leaves it to soak, and replaces it with a sweater chosen in a haze of indifference.
+He gets to his feet, pulls his cane off the floor, and makes his way down a dark hallway to his room, where he turns on the lights with a wave of his hand, strips off his shirt, leaves it to soak, and replaces it with a sweater chosen in a fog of indifference.

 His thoughts run through their arcane algorithmic tracts, solidifying incremental insight into the unperceived biases of his past and the ontological uncertainty of his future.